huggingface/accelerate/docs/source/concept_guides/low_precision_training.md

 Each of these can be customized as part of the [`utils.FP8RecipeKwargs`] and tweaked to help optimize performance of your models.

 If we notice in the chart mentioned earlier, TE simply casts the computation layers into FP8, while everything else is in FP32.
-As a result this winds up utilizing the most memory but does so with the benefit of guarenting the least amount of loss in end accuracy during training.
+As a result this winds up utilizing the most memory but does so with the benefit of guaranteeing the least amount of loss in end accuracy during training.

 ## `MS-AMP`